 |Vitamin E||0.25 mg||2%|

-- Calories: An ounce of raw, dried sesame seeds contains around 163 calories and 14.11 grams of fats, including 1.96 grams saturated fats.
+- Calories in sesame seeds: An ounce of raw, dried sesame seeds contains around 163 calories and 14.11 grams of fats, including 1.96 grams saturated fats.
 Roasted sesame seeds, on the other hand, contain 160 calories and 13.61 grams of fats, including 1.09 grams saturated fats.
 Both raw and roasted sesame seeds are cholesterol free.

 - Protein: Sesame seeds are a great vegetarian source of protein.
 An ounce of raw, dry sesame seeds contain 5.03 grams of protein, whereas the roasted ones contain 4.81 grams.
 However, one cannot solely rely on sesame seeds as a source of protein as the actual amount of protein derived is far less.